 Maryna Z.

-Maryna Z. over 5 years ago Robert Lengyel
+Maryna Z. almost 6 years ago Robert Lengyel

 Hi there, Robert!
 In our article, we're comparing the opportunities of each payment platform from the technical standpoint.
 We didn't mean to be biased on that matter, in fact, we've tried to provide as non-engaged and non-biased opinion as possible.
 We're thankful for your comment and we'll review the article once more to make sure our readers get relevant information that helps them make the right choices!